Earthscape/chat/README.md

 # AI Code Chatbot with Admin Dashboard

-A powerful, production-ready AI chatbot application with comprehensive admin controls, usage analytics, and multi-agent architecture.
-Built for teams to manage and deploy conversational AI with GitHub repository integration.
+A flexible Next.js AI chatbot application with comprehensive admin controls, usage analytics, and multi-agent architecture.
+Built for teams to manage and deploy conversational AI with GitHub repository integration, Supabase storage and Vercel hosting.
+Also see our [codechat-vectors](https://github.com/modelearth/codechat-vectors) to create Pinecode RAGs from repos.

 ## Tech Stack